Professional wrestling in Puerto Rico: Capitol Sports Promotions, World Wrestling Council

 In 1973, Colón and Victor Jovica founded a promotion known as Capitol Sports Promotions and served as shareholders along Gorilla Monsoon.
 Capitol Sports made its television show a cornerstone in its marketing strategy.
-Súperestrellas de la Lucha Libre has remained on the air since the promotions inception in 1973 first appearing in Telecadena Pérez Perry, before being acquired by Teleonce and its sister network WSTE-DT, and airing on Sunday's primetime slot at 6:00 in the evening.
+Súperestrellas de la Lucha Libre has remained on the air since the promotion's inception in 1973 first appearing in Telecadena Pérez Perry, before being acquired by Teleonce and its sister network WSTE-DT, and airing on Sunday's primetime slot at 6:00 in the evening.
 Afterwards, the show moved to Telemundo where it began a transition to the 10:00 A.M. slot on Saturday mornings.
 Súperestrellas de la Lucha Libre eventually moved to WAPA-TV, where it was given four weekly hours, airing its show from 11:00 A.M. to 1:00 P.M. on Saturdays and Sundays.
 A local newspaper, El Imparcial, served as their mainstream media connection.
 However, after more than a decade with this schedule, WAPA-TV decided to shorten the program, removing two weekly hours, now being aired 12:00 to 1:00 P.M. during the weekends.
 After being unknown during its start, WWC heavily relied on its local talents.
 Besides Colón, their roster featured José Rivera, Miguel Pérez, Hércules Ayala and José Huertas-González.
 Capitol Sports also absorbed the foreign wrestlers that had established residence in Puerto Rico, such as Huracán Castillo and Maravilla and Raoul "Maravilla" Castillo.
 When WWC began hosting live tours, the company focused in the main island's rural municipalities.
 This proved to be a successful approach, since the lack of competition resulted in sold out stadiums throughout the region.
 Pérez was the main Puerto Rican star, joined by a young Colón.